1. WILDWOOD NATURE CENTER - 18673 Lane Road

 Echo Valley is a one hundred-acre natural area, which was built by the Civilian Conservation corps in the 1930’s.
 The park contains many hand-

 built historical structures such as a dam, keystone archway, lime kiln, and shelter house.
-The Dick Jensen Trail and other hiking trails lead
+The Dick Jensen Trail and other hiking trails lead through

-also provides visitors with picnicking areas, primitive camping, bird watching, and trout fishing in two separate streams.
+visitors with picnicking areas, primitive camping, bird watching, and trout fishing in two separate streams.

-impassable due to weather conditions.
+due to weather conditions.

 5. GOEKEN PARK - 28191 Lincoln Road/Highway 150

 The park is located five miles north of West Union on U.S. Highway 150, or Lincoln Road.
-It is a roadside park on six and one-half acres of
+It is a roadside park on six and one-half acres of highway

 6. GOULDSBURG PARK - 18649 Sunset Road

-This park is located five miles north of Hawkeye on County Road W14, or Rose Road, or three miles north of the intersection of U.S. Highway 18,
+This park is located five miles north of Hawkeye on County Road W14, or Rose Road, or three miles north of the intersection of U.S. Highway 18, or

-park consists of sixty-four acres at the confluence of the Little Turkey River and Crane Creek.
+consists of sixty-four acres at the confluence of the Little Turkey River and Crane Creek.
 These streams provide good fishing, tubing, and

 canoing.
 The topography is rolling to hilly with desirable picnicking places and a modern campground with a dump station, showers, flush toilets

 and 26 electrical hook up sites.
-The park also contains pit toilets, primitive camp sites, a playground, shelter house, hiking trails, and bird
+The park also contains pit toilets, primitive camp sites, a playground, shelter house, hiking trails, and bird watching.

 7. THELMAN WILDLIFE AREA - County Road Access on V-68/W Ave and V Ave